 – Not as powerful kick to the ride (lower torque)

-– In case the chain snaps, there is no throttle-assist rendering the drivetrain useless
+– In case of the chain snaps, there is no throttle-assist rendering the drivetrain useless

-– Suitable for experienced cyclist as you’ll have to pedal more to get efficient speed for optimized pedal-assisted range
+– Suitable for experienced cyclists as you’ll have to pedal more to get efficient speed for optimized pedal-assisted range